abimaelhernandez/dreamstore-getting-started/README.md

 }
 ```

 It allows setting the max number of items shown per page.
-To use it, click in the edit button on the lower left corner and then click on the product list.
+To use it, click in the edit button on the lower right corner and then click on the product list.
 A form should appear having the maxItems setting based on the schema, change the default value and save.
 The number of items shown should change accordingly.

 ## GraphQL
 Any usefull component needs data.
 GraphQL is the solution for data fetching inside the VTEX IO platform.